From the perspective of holidaying with young children. Winter sun in Tenerife at Bahia Principle Fantasia review.

 The shows were quite obviously where the hotel put its entertainment budget.
 They had several during the week (all bookable) all with different storylines and choreography.
 They were all 8.30-9pm starts, so a difficult ask for little ones to stay up and sometimes the content a little on the dark side.
 There was a payable show starting the evening we left, tickets were 12 euros each, apparently thanks to the fact that people who lived on the island like to book into the hotel as day guests, so they were trying to tempt them into overnight stays during the quieter winter months.

 We had a good week.
 We were cautious, given the things we’d seen about wind and sewerage smells!
 The wind was only an issue when we had a tail-end of a storm.
 The sewerage could be smelt when you were outside of the works, which were close to the sea-facing swim-up rooms, so I’d be cautious if I had one of those rooms.
 I think that it was possibly more suited to children aged 4+ because of the necessity of the use of lifts, late shows, kids club and size of the waterslides, but this is probably a mindful decision on their behalf as children aged 2 and under are free.

 Would I go back?
-No. We’ve tried it.
+Maybe in a few years.
 It was a nice week but the customer service isn’t quite as polished as our stays in Iberostar hotels.
-The Iberostar Malaga Playa is still my favourite hotel that we’ve stayed in as a family and I would pick that one over Fantasia Bahia Principle.
+The Iberostar Malaga Playa is still my favourite hotel that we’ve stayed in as a family and I would pick that one over Bahia Principle Fantasia.
 If you do have any questions about the hotel, please don’t hesitate to get in touch with me via email here.